raspberrypilearning/generic-electronics-tune-pir/en/step_1.md

 When you first connect your PIR sensor, you need to wait for about a minute before trying to detect motion.

-To tune a PIR sensor, there are three ways in which you can adjust it.
+There are three ways in which you can tune and adjust a PIR sensor.

 ![schematic](images/schematic.png)